AustinCodingAcademy/PHPIntro/Homework/Week7HW.md

 ![](http://i.imgur.com/F1FdGsm.png)

-What do all of these have in common?
+**What do all of these have in common?**

+In all the images above, regardless of the shape of the loop or the purpose of the loop, all the loops *end* where they initially *begin*.